Remains (film): Plot

 Tom and Tori make an attempt to escape in a car from the parking garage but cannot get the door open.
 After returning to the roof they spot Cindy returning in a pickup truck, which she rolls over in a crash when a zombie surprises her.
 Tom rescues Cindy and brings her back inside, where Tori threatens to shoot her.
 Cindy tells them that the convoy was attacked by a herd of faster, stronger zombies and that no one survived.
 Tori and Cindy argue and Tori taunts Cindy about her father's death.
-She then tells Cindy that Tom killed someone in a drunk driving accident in Vegas.
-Later on, while eating, Tom reveals to Cindy that he killed his wife and unborn child in the accident.
+She then tells Cindy that Tom killed someone in a drunk driving crash in Vegas.
+Later on, while eating, Tom reveals to Cindy that he killed his wife and unborn child in the crash.
 They decide to travel to Carson City to try to find Cindy's daughter.
 In the morning, Tom and Cindy head to the roof to see that the herd of stronger zombies has arrived.
 At the front entrance, the stronger zombies are breaking down the barricade.
 Tom, Tori, and Cindy decide to try to use the explosives to escape.
 They open all the gas lines on the kitchen stoves and set a charge.
 As they are escaping Cindy is attacked and breaks her ankle.
 Tori tries to convince Tom to leave Cindy behind and when he refuses she hits him in the head with an axe, takes his gun, and leaves.
 Tori sets an explosive charge on the garage door and is attacked by a zombie.
 The zombie bites her but is killed in the blast.
 A dazed Tori wanders into the street and is swarmed by zombies.
 Tom and Cindy make it to the exit as the second explosive charge goes off, destroying most of the hotel and casino.
 They make it to the parking garage where they find the door blasted open.
 They find the Smart Car that Tori and Tom tried to escape in earlier and use it to leave the casino.
 In the final scene, a zombified Tori carries her shotgun and kills the weaker zombies—implying that she is stronger, faster, and still retains her human intelligence—and looks toward the direction where Tom and Cindy drove.